Spiritual Roots of Disease Part 2

 What does loving my neighbor have to do with my health?

 God designed us to thrive as we walk in the fullness of His love towards Him, ourselves, and others.
 When love is not flowing in one or more of these three areas, we can tell that the enemy has gotten in somewhere to cause troubles.
 Once we’ve realigned our hearts with God and His love for us, we need to look into our relationships with others.
-It is essential for our health and healing that we walk in forgiveness and love with others as our Father in Heaven does with us.
 You need to understand how your relationships affect your health.
+It is essential for your health and healing that you walk in forgiveness and love with others as our Father in Heaven does with us.

 A perspective change

 An important aspect of overcoming is to change our perspective from the physical to the spiritual.
 When we are dealing with another person who isn’t exactly operating according to the Holy Spirit, it’s hard to get past the face that is in front of us.
 Yet, we can learn how to love the person and hate the sin within them.
 We have to recognize that their battle is internal, as ours is, and that there is something in them that has deceived them into acting out the way that they are.

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high [places].
 Ephesians 6:12 KJV

 If reconciliation is not possible

 Here is where healing begins in our relationship with others: Even if we are unable to come to reconciliation with them for a time or maybe not ever because of the hardness of their heart, God can give us a compassion for them in their bondage to sin.
 God can also give us the faith to pray for their recovery to be restored to the person that He created them to be.
 God knows the person that He created, and that is the person He loves no matter what is manifesting on the outside.